BeehiveForum/BeehiveForum/docs/readme.txt

 ===========

 Beehive Forum uses several 'custom' HTML tags, including the <code> tag.
-This tag now accepts a 'language' attribute (<code language="...">) which will highlight your code, thanks to the open-source software 'GeSHi' (http://qbnz.com/highlighter/).
+This tag now accepts a 'language' attribute which will highlight your code, thanks to the open-source software GeSHi 1.0.6 or later from http://qbnz.com/highlighter/.

-To include GeSHi syntax highlighting with your Beehive Forum install simply download the latest version of GeSHi (tested with v1.0.6) and upload it to a subdirectory 'geshi' in your main forum folder (if your forum was at www.site.com/forum/, upload to www.site.com/forum/geshi/).
+To include GeSHi syntax highlighting with your Beehive Forum install simply download the latest version of GeSHi and upload it to a subdirectory 'geshi' in your main forum folder.
+For example if your forum was at www.site.com/forum/ you would upload GeSHi to www.site.com/forum/geshi/.

 To change any GeSHi settings edit the file include/geshi.inc.php.

 Note: GeSHi is not created by the Beehive Forum developers.

 1.3.6 TinyMCE
 =============

-Beehive Forum has a simple HTML toolbar built in, but also allows the use of the open-source WYSIWYG TinyMCE version 2.03 or later by Moxiecode Systems.
+Beehive Forum has a simple HTML toolbar built in, but also allows the use of the open-source WYSIWYG TinyMCE version 3.1.0 or later by Moxiecode Systems.
 You can downloaded TinyMCE from http://tinymce.moxiecode.com/

 To install TinyMCE in to your Beehive Forum simply copy everything from the